Greenmamba29/genspark-ai-search-privacy/MCP_INTEGRATION_COMPLETE.md

 ## 🎉 **Conclusion**

-The MCP integration for GenSpark AI Search is **complete and production-ready**.
+The MCP integration for Grahmos AI Search is **complete and production-ready**.
 This implementation provides:

 - **🚀 Enhanced Capabilities**: 4 powerful offline-capable MCP servers
 - **🛠️ Complete Tooling**: Automated setup, testing, and monitoring